 Cantus arcticus, Concerto for Birds and Orchestra (I The Bog)

 Finnish Radio Chamber Choir, cond.
 Timo Nuoranne

 (Ondine Records CD-910-2)

-Einojuhani Rautavaara (born 9 October 1928) is internationally one of the best known and most frequently performed Finnish composers.
-He is by nature a romantic, even a mystic, as is often apparent from the titles of his works: for example Angels and Visitations for orchestra or his double-bass concerto Angel of Dusk.
-Despite Rautavaara’s label of “mysticism” he is a complex and contradictory figure whose works cannot be categorized in stylistic terms.
+Einojuhani Rautavaara (9 October 1928 - 27 July 2016) was internationally one of the best known and most frequently performed Finnish composers.
+He was by nature a romantic, even a mystic, as is often apparent from the titles of his works: for example Angels and Visitations for orchestra or his double-bass concerto Angel of Dusk.
+Despite Rautavaara’s label of “mysticism” he was a complex and contradictory figure whose works cannot be categorized in stylistic terms.

 Rautavaara’s earliest works revealed close ties to tradition but also his desire to renew it.
 They were followed by an extreme constructivist and avant-garde phase (as in the serially organized fourth symphony “Arabescata”, 1962) after which Rautavaara turned to hyper-romanticism and finally mysticism.
 Since the early 1980s Rautavaara has adopted a sort of post-modern musical language in which modern and traditional elements of varying degrees of constructivism or freedom are combined with one another.

-Apart form his symphonies the central pillars of Rautavaara's extensive oeuvre are his operas.
-With Vincent (1985-87) and The House of the Sun (1990) Rautavaara has scored a notable international success.
+Apart from his symphonies the central pillars of Rautavaara's extensive oeuvre are his operas.
+With Vincent (1985-87) and The House of the Sun (1990) Rautavaara scored a notable international success.
 Aleksis Kivi was premiered at the Savonlinna Opera Festival in 1997 and it has been performed in Cosenza, Italy and Minneapolis, U.S.A since then.
-The latest stage work is Rasputin (2001-2003), an opera about the life of mystic and healer Grigory Rasputin.
+Rautavaara's last stage work is Rasputin (2001-2003), an opera about the life of mystic and healer Grigory Rasputin.